top of page

 effective governance

-My work honors the following 5 Pillars from my former organisation, the National Centre for First Nations Governance:
+My work honors the following 5 Pillars from the National Centre for First Nations Governance (where I began my career):

 The People + The Land + Governing Systems + Laws and Jurisdiction + Resources